 Grading Homework, Yes or No?

-I will say that students had a “tutorial” class period (much like homeroom) in which they were allowed 20 minutes a day to work on assignments.
+Students had a “tutorial” class period (much like homeroom) in which they were allowed 20 minutes a day to work on assignments.
 I always encouraged students to work on math or come to my room for homework help.
 Yes, this often led to 40+ students in my room.
 But, that means 40 students were doing math practice.
 I love that.

 I also believe that many students worked on it during that time because they knew it was for a grade.
 This helps to build intrinsic motivation.